lcarnegie/lcarnegie/README.md

 🧑🏻 Languages I speak: English (native), French (CEFR B2 level), Italian (CEFR A2 level), and Spanish (CEFR A2 level).

-🖌️ Check out my User Experience Design portfolio at: [lucacarnegie.super.site](https://lucacarnegie.super.site/)

-🗣️ Feel free to reach out to me over [LinkedIn](http://linkedin.com/in/lucacarnegie) - always happy to chat!
+🗣️ Feel free to reach out to me at lucacarnegie ~AT~ outlook ~DOT~ com.